-Debt Securities Guarantees
+Debt Securities

-MPT Operating Partnership, L.P. ("MPT Operating Partnership") and MPT Finance Corporation ("MPT Finance Corp.") may from time to time offer to sell their debt securities, which may be fully and unconditionally guaranteed by Medical Properties Trust, Inc. ("Medical Properties"), the sole member of MPT Operating Partnership's sole general partner.
+MPT Operating Partnership, L.P. (the "Operating Partnership") and MPT Finance Corporation ("MPT Finance Corp.") may from time to time offer to sell debt securities, which may be fully and unconditionally guaranteed by Medical Properties Trust, Inc. ("Medical Properties" or the "Company", and together with the Operating Partnership and MPT Finance Corp., "MPT"), the sole member of the sole general partner of the Operating Partnership.
+The Company and any selling stockholders who may be named from time to time in a supplement to this prospectus may offer and sell common stock and preferred stock, in each case, from time to time in one or more offerings.
+This prospectus provides you with a general description of these securities.
+The Company will not receive any proceeds from the sale of its common stock or preferred stock by any selling stockholders.